HydreIO/graphql-lambda-ws/README.md

   },
   // The root value for your resolvers
   root_value: {},
-  // Options for the AWS API Gateway Management API client.
+  // Options for the AWS API Gateway Management API client. @see https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-apigatewaymanagementapi/
-  aws_client_options: {},
+  aws_client_options: { endpoint: 'http://localhost:3001' },
   // A function that formats errors before they're returned to the client.
   format_error: error => error,
 })